fabrice123/Backend_sails/README.md

 Media chat app is a simple node.js application build with [AngularJS](https://angularjs.org/), [Angular Material](https://material.angularjs.org/) and [Sails](http://sailsjs.org).

-With the application you can log in to a room, upload a picture, youtube video or song to the room, rate the shared content and chat.
+With the application you can register, log in, join a room, upload a picture, youtube video or song to the room, rate the shared content and chat.
 This application was build as a school project for the course (experimental) "Backend Development" @ [NMCT](http://nmct.be).

 ## Overview ##

+### Register ###

 ### Login ###